 Mixing oil paint and softened beeswax allows me to create paintings that hold depth, complexity and texture, some of the same qualities about the prairie that I appreciate.
 My painting process is physically active.
 I use rollers, wide blades and brushes to apply paint, then blot, scrape and carve with knives and points to reveal underlying colors.
 These lines and colors convey motion and emotion.

 As a child, I expected to be an artist when I grew up.
 I took a circuitous route through journalism and higher education public relations before I enrolled in a watercolor class at the Joslyn Art Museum on a whim in 2000.
 I reconnected with that early passion and it changed my direction.

-I welcome visitors to my studio on the third floor of Hot Shops Art Center.
+I welcome visitors to my studio on the second floor of Hot Shops Art Center.
 Give me a call, send me a text or email; come see me and my work.